Skip to main content

 Portable dishwashers hook up to your faucet while in use, but can be wheeled away otherwise.

-Portable dishwashers are roughly the same size as installation dishwashers, but have wheels so they can be easily moved into place when it's time to run a cycle and moved back into storage afterwards.
+Portable dishwashers are roughly the same size as installation dishwashers, but have wheels so they can be easily moved to the sink when it's time to run a cycle, and then moved back out of the way afterwards.

-If you need to buy a dishwasher, but your home doesn't have an available spot for a built-in model, portable dishwashers are your next best bet.
-They have a similar capacity and, while their ability to move around gives them some flexibility, no one will be able to use the sink while it's running since they connect to your faucet for their water supply and output wastewater down the drain.
+If you want to buy a dishwasher, but your home doesn't have an available spot for a built-in model, portable dishwashers are your next best bet because they have a similar capacity.
+While their ability to move around affords some flexibility, no one will be able to use the sink while the dishwasher is running since they connect to your faucet for their water supply and output wastewater down the drain.

 Countertop dishwashers: For smaller kitchens and apartments